 1- Enterprise Data Warehouse

-Enterprise data warehouse (EDW) serves as a central or main database to facilitate decision-making throughout the enterprise.
-Key benefits of having an EDW include access to cross-organizational information, the ability to run complex queries, and the enablement of enriched, far-sighted insights for data-driven decisions and early risk assessment.
+An enterprise data warehouse (EDW) is a central or main database to facilitate decisions throughout the enterprise.
+Key benefits of having an EDW include the following:

 2- ODS (Operational Data Store)